EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 The development server makes it easy to test your future modifications.

-Don't hesitate to launch the development server to check your modifications as you go along.
+Don’t hesitate to launch the development server to check your modifications as you go along.

 At this stage, you should have the site in French and English and be able to see the entire home page.